HomeLibraryPlumbing & WaterThe sewer lateral you can't see

 Sources

-a sewer camera scope is standard buyer due diligence on older homes.
+A sewer camera scope is standard buyer due diligence on older homes.
 Confirm scope and cost with a licensed plumber.

 Last reviewed 2026-07-04.
-This guide is general education, not a home inspection and not advice for your specific property — always consult the appropriate licensed professional, and get a licensed home inspection before you remove conditions or buy.
+This guide is general education, not a home inspection and not advice for your specific property.
+Always consult the appropriate licensed professional, and get a licensed home inspection before you remove conditions or buy.
 Cost ranges are 2026 estimates that vary by region, size, and access; confirm specifics with a qualified professional.

 Related guides